chezyio/SC4061/README.md

     -   Conversely for high frequency having darker spots
 -   Usually images will have strong low frequency components

+### Low-pass Filtering

+-   Allow low frequencies to exist and suppress high frequencies
+-   Often used to reduce additive white noise
+    -   White noise has flat power spectrum
+-   By placing a cylindrical $H(u,v)$ in the center of the specturm with a value of 1 in the middle and 0 in the corners

 #### Worked Example

 -   Sketch the real part of the basis function $a_{(u,v)}(x, y)$ for a 32x32 image ($M = N = 32$) with frequency pairs $(u, v) = (0, 0), (0, 8), (0, 16), (0, 24)$